arcangelofranco/Naive-RAG-Assistant/README.md

 **Why `TokenCounter` extends `EmbeddingProvider`.**

 The chunker has to count tokens **with the same tokenizer** that will produce the vector.
 Keeping them separate would allow tokens to be counted with one model and the embedding to be computed with another, which introduces a silent mismatch.

-> **A note on a port with no callers.** `EmbeddingFiller` is implemented by `PostgresRepository`, but **nobody uses it**.
-It would serve to recompute vectors for chunks that already exist, as part of the migration procedure described in [The Data Model](#why-three-tables-and-not-one).
-It is therefore infrastructure written in anticipation of a procedure that does not exist yet.
->
-> It should either be completed with the command that uses it, or removed.
-An interface with no callers is not a useful abstraction: it is code that no test covers and that nobody has a reason to maintain.

 ## The Decorator Stack